Gymnast1992/Portfolio_Sause-Labs/README.md

 Overview:

-This repository contains automated end-to-end and API tests for the SoftOnix project using Cypress framework.
+This repository contains automated e2e UI and API tests for the SoftOnix project using Cypress framework.

 # Before running the tests, ensure the following tools are installed:

     - Node.js (latest version);
-    - Cypress - The testing framework used in this project;
+    - Cypress: "^14.1.0" - The testing framework used in this project;
     - Git - For cloning this repository;

 # INSTALATION: